Your thoughts are immensely powerful. The way you are thinking determines your feelings, decisions, and actions.

 - And so on!

-During your life, you will think millions of such negative statements.
+During your life, you will think of million of such negative statements.
 And with each, you gonna reaffirm your negative self-picture.
 This way, you keep yourself small and miserable.

 You are programming your mind into negativity.
 But you could change the course of your programming, by simply changing your statements into positive affirmations.